The last two stops on our family summer getaway in June 2011 were Tahiti and Moorea.

 After reading the rave reviews on Trip Advisor we decided to stay at the Moorea Pearl Resort, just east of Cook’s Bay.

-One of the forums we read prior to booking recommended these bungalows for the unobstructed view and privacy.
+One of the forums we read prior to booking recommended bungalows 419 and 420 for the unobstructed view and privacy.

 We spent most of the day out on the back balcony snorkeling, watching fish, and relaxing.